Graph Homomorphisms for Quantum Players: Quantum Parameters

 By Lemma~\ref{hom2kneser}, $X \ltimes Y \qarrow K_{n:r}$ for $n = |\text{Aut}(Y)|$, and $r = |\text{Aut}(Y)|/|V(Y)|$.
 Applying Theorem~\ref{thetapreserved} we have that

 where the value of $\bartheta(K_{n:r})$ comes from \cite{lovasz}.

-As with Corollary~\ref{thetaproduct}, the above result is strictly weaker than Lemma~\ref{hom2kneser}, but since $\bartheta$ is efficient to compute, it may be of more practical use.
-Note that in the case of $Y$ being vertex transitive, the above is strictly stronger than Corollary~\ref{thetaproduct}.
-To see this, note that $\vartheta(Z)\bartheta(Z) \ge |V(Z)|$ for any graph $Z$ was proven in \cite{lovasz}.
-Therefore, if $X\qarrow Y$, then by the above corollary we have that
+As with Corollary~\ref{thetaproduct}, the above result is strictly weaker than Lemma~\ref{hom2kneser}, but since $\bartheta$ is efficient to approximate, it may be of more practical use.
+We note that in the case of $Y$ being vertex transitive, it has been shown in~\cite{conic} that $ \bartheta(X \ltimes Y) = |V(Y)|$ is equivalent to $\vartheta(X \ltimes Y) = |V(X)|$.
+Therefore, Corollary~\ref{thetaproducttrans} is in fact implied by Corollary~\ref{thetaproduct}.